A Beginner's Guide to Light Bulbs: Unraveling Electricians' Terminology

 FAQ Section:

-They are also the most energy efficient and long-lasting bulb.
+The LED bulb is the most energy efficient and long-lasting bulb.

 How often should I replace my light bulbs?